 I love Chik Fil A. Recently, when I went to Chik Fil A, they were rewarding people for making their orders large size by adding in chocolate chip cookies.
-Normally, when they ask, “Do you want to make the meal large?”, I’ll say, “No thanks”, but this time, when they said “when you upsize your order today, you’ll get a free package od six chocolate chip cookies”, I perceived the value, and it was an irresistable offer for me.
+Normally, when they ask, “Do you want to make the meal large?”, I’ll say, “No thanks”, but this time, when they said “when you upsize your order today, you’ll get a free package od six chocolate chip cookies”, I perceived the value, and it was an irresistible offer for me.

-Sometimes, simply by adding a promotional product, it can persuade clients to purchase an upsell because it makes them perceive the offer as “irresistable”.
+Sometimes, simply by adding a promotional product, it can persuade clients to purchase an upsell because it makes them perceive the offer as “irresistible”.
 Think about ways you can apply Chik Fil A’s principle to your business by pairing promotional products with an upsell as a reward.